shaardie/blog/content/infset.md

         return list, nil
     }

-Again here is returned some errors which are always `nil`.
-Again, it will be explained later.
+Again here are some errors returned which are always `nil`.
+And again, this will be explained later.

 ## Infinite Sets

-Now after I had implemented the finite sets, I wanted to work with infinite sets, but defining infinite sets explicit via the elements is obviously impossible.
+After I had implemented the finite sets, I wanted to work with infinite sets, but defining infinite sets explicitly via the elements is obviously impossible.
 Mathematicians which are using pen and paper to define sets would, for example, define the set of all integers which are divisible by 10 like this